Updated: March 19, 2022

-Much like your needs for any software integration, ask about niche features that are specific to your industry when shopping for a new POS system.
+Much like your needs for any software integration, ask about niche POS features that are specific to your industry when shopping for a new solution.
 A great point of sale should be able to offer industry-specific tools that benefit your business.

 To give you an idea, here are a few that KORONA POS offers:

 - Order Automation – For businesses like coffee shops and bakeries, frequent, standard orders are common.
 Our software includes tools that automate these orders.
 The orders can also be completed directly through your point of sale.

 - Short-Stock Notifications – For many retailers, but especially liquor stores, KORONA has a short-stock widget.
 This tool is on your dashboard and notifies you whenever there is a product low in stock.
 Again, any ordering can be done directly through the widget.

 - Retail Analytics – A business with thousands of products, like convenience stores and gift shops, benefits from ABC retail analysis.
 This feature grades the performance and value of each of your products allowing you to better order and price each item.